top of page

 Kids need assurance on this so they don't think they are meant to suddenly perform at high speed, so parents can help them by understanding the principle -’fast patterns prepare the musical brain for speed’.
 Kids don't have a problem watching a fast dancer or a fast car - music is the same.

-If you listen to a fast musical passage several times, the exercise seems to slow down - what was a blur is now coherant.
+If you listen to a fast musical passage several times, the exercise seems to slow down - what was a blur is now coherent.

 HOW DO I PLAY DRUM EXERCISES WITHOUT DRUMS?